Education

 THE EARLIEST YEARS OF A CHILD'S LIFE ARE THE MOST CRUCIAL for developing a strong foundation for later learning and growing into their full potential.

-Brain research shows us that over 1 million new neural connections are created each second in the first five years of life.
+Brain research shows us that more than 1 million new neural connections are created each second in the first five years of life.
 This rapid expansion and learning take place while the brain is flexible and able to adapt to changes.
-As children age, the brain loses some of that flexibility, making it harder to rewire with every passing opportunity.
+As children age, the brain loses some of that flexibility, making it harder to rewire the neural pathways built during their early years.

 This is why KAC advocates for quality learning and nurturing child care for all Kansas kids — regardless of their zip code, race, or family income.
 All children deserve the opportunity to be set up for success for the rest of their education and beyond.

-Teachers build on the base of early learning and use it to construct active, engaged students who become meaningful participants in society.
-Our public schools provide students with essential opportunities to engage and grow in their passions.
+Educators build on the base of early learning and use it to nurture active, engaged students who become meaningful participants in society.
+Our public schools provide students with essential opportunities to engage and grow their passions.

-Through interactions with peers and teachers, children and young adults learn to value diverse perspectives and experiences.
-As our schools work to engage with parents on education, educational outcomes will increase, and students will become less likely to engage in risky behaviors.
+Through interactions with peers and teachers, children and young adults learn to value different perspectives and experiences.
+As our schools work to engage with parents about their child’s education, educational outcomes often improve, and students are equipped to seize opportunities as adults.

 More Must Be Done to Help Kids Reach Their Full Potential

-A comprehensive child care bill that addresses high costs to families and low provider wages — without compromising safety and quality — will provide a hopeful beginning and allow a new state agency focused on early care and education to have the best opportunity for success.
+A comprehensive early childhood investment that addresses high costs to families and low provider wages — without compromising safety and quality — will provide a hopeful beginning and allow a new state office focused on early care and education to have the best opportunity for success.

 Child care isn’t the only area where critical funding is needed.
-In the recent past, Kansas has undergone a series of lawsuits over the constitutionality of funding for public schools.
+Until recently, Kansas dealt with a series of lawsuits over the constitutionality of funding for public schools.
 In 2019, the Kansas Supreme Court ruled that the formula used to determine schools’ funding was adequate and equitable.
-Thankfully, funding has increased as promised since that time, and for the first time in almost two decades, the Kansas Legislature has fully funded public schools (with the exception of special education funding shortfalls).
+Thankfully, funding has increased as required since that time, and for the first time in almost two decades, the Kansas Legislature began fully funding public schools in 2023 (with the exception of special education funding shortfalls).

 Policy Solutions